Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 The following diagram illustrates the structure of calls in  reading IGES.
 The highlighted classes produce OCCT geometry.

-@figure{/user_guides/iges/images/iges_image003.png, "The structure of calls in reading IGES"}
+@figure{/user_guides/iges/images/iges_image003.png,"The structure of calls in reading IGES",420}

 @subsection occt_iges_2_8 Example